macuacuafrancisco/refera-fullstack-challenge/README.md

 - Describe how you would structure the database to account for
   - Real estate agency registration data
+  #R) The Agency has details as (location, contacts, kind of agency ...etc), is convinient to be an Entity

   - Company registration data
+  #R) Company should be a Entity with its  attributes (name, contact, email, address,fax,....etc)

   - Contact registration data
+  R) Contact should be a Entity that stores (mainNumber, alternativeNumber,email,address)

   - Describe what needs to be changed on the API you implemented
+R) We must change the return of date and format for much convinient presentation

 - One web page, following the low fidelity prototype presented on the **Resources**
   - Table with orders data, allowing the user to order the results by each column
   - Button to open modal to create new order